Festival de La Roque-d'Anthéron

-The Festival de La Roque-d'Anthéron is an international piano festival, founded on 10 August 1981 by Paul Onoratini (1920–2010), then mayor of La Roque-d'Anthéron and René Martin, then an intern at the Regional Directorate of Cultural Affairs, seeking to create a piano festival.
+The Festival de La Roque-d'Anthéron is an international piano festival, founded on 10 August 1981 by Paul Onoratini (1920–2010)—then mayor of La Roque-d'Anthéron—and René Martin, then an intern at the Regional Directorate of Cultural Affairs.

-Held in the open air every summer in the park of the Château de Florans, it is now recognised as one of the major musical events in Europe.
+Held every summer in the open air in the park of the Château de Florans, it is recognised as one of Europe's major musical events.
 Some newspapers call it the "Mecca of the piano".

 Interprets

-It is the meeting place for all pianistic talents, bringing together both new young talents and those whose reputation is well established.
+The festival is a meeting place for pianists, bringing together emerging talent and musicians with established reputations.

-The invited artists include Martha Argerich, Nelson Freire, Boris Berezovsky, Youri Egorov, Evgeny Kissin, Zhu Xiao-Mei, François-Frédéric Guy, Claire Désert, Nikolai Lugansky, Eliso Virsaladze, Valentina Igoshina, Brigitte Engerer, Arcadi Volodos, Anne Queffélec, Alexandre Tharaud, Marie-Josèphe Jude, Hélène Grimaud, Mauricio Vallina, come regularly to perform at this festival.
+Invited artists include Martha Argerich, Nelson Freire, Boris Berezovsky, Youri Egorov, Evgeny Kissin, Zhu Xiao-Mei, François-Frédéric Guy, Claire Désert, Nikolai Lugansky, Eliso Virsaladze, Valentina Igoshina, Brigitte Engerer, Arcadi Volodos, Anne Queffélec, Alexandre Tharaud, Marie-Josèphe Jude, Hélène Grimaud, Mauricio Vallina, who regularly perform at this festival.